Skip to main content

 Treasury partners with Business Services and Information Technology at Vanderbilt to enable the university’s schools and departments to accept credit card payments for products and services in a safe, secure manner.
 Elavon, Inc. is the university’s current credit card payment processor for the majority of the university’s card transactions.

-In 2006 the credit card brands decided to band together to create one set of data security standards instead of requiring a merchant to follow a different set of standards for each credit card brand (i.e. Visa, MasterCard, American Express, etc.) The PCI Security Council was formed Official PCI Security Standards Council Site and a data security standard was developed.
+In 2006 the credit card brands decided to band together to create one set of data security standards instead of requiring a merchant to follow a different set of standards for each credit card brand (i.e. Visa, MasterCard, American Express, etc.) The PCI Security Council was formed and a data security standard was developed.
 Vanderbilt’s PCI Compliance Office is tasked with helping Vanderbilt merchants become and remain compliant.
-Security is an ongoing process so the merchant is in frequent contact with the PCIO.